DIY Finishing - Finishing Techniques

 Natural wood colours

-Colour of the wood nuc, oak, frasincherry, palisander, mahon, wagons can be reproduced, but will never fool a connoisseur.
-Because wood is a mixture of characteristics of which colour is one.
-Colour alone, without specific pores, natural design, fibre appearance, does not represent the wood of that species.
-Woodworkers know very well that they will never be able to make pine furniture look like oak furniture, even if the wood is stained the same colour as the oak.
+Colour of the wood nuc, oak, frasin, cherry, palisander, mahon, wagons can be reproduced, but it will never fool a connoisseur.
+That's because wood is a mixture of characteristics that includes color.
+Color alone, without specific pores, natural design, fibre appearancedoes not represent the wood of that species.
+Woodworkers know very well that they will never be able to make fir furniture look like oak, even if the wood is stained in a color identical to that of oak.
 The general appearance of the wood will always say that it is a resinous.

 natural wood colour